 Therefore, tantalum has important applications in high-tech fields such as electronics, metallurgy, steel, chemicals, cemented carbide, atomic energy, superconducting technology, automotive electronics, aerospace, medical and health, and scientific research.

 Tantalum resources are few and expensive, and the use of secondary resources is of special significance.
 The secondary resources of niobium tantalum include two parts: one part is the waste generated during the smelting and processing of niobium-tantalum, and the other part is the components and parts scrapped during the use of niobium-tantalum products.
 Tantalum currently recovered from secondary resources accounts for about 15% to 20% of the amount of tantalum raw materials.

 According to the type of waste materials, tantalum niobium waste materials mainly include pure metals, compounds, and alloys.
 Pure metal waste is generally recovered by vacuum smelting, electron beam smelting, and hydrogenation powder smelting after chemical cleaning.
 Tantalum and niobium wastes, such as compounds and alloys, have many types and complex compositions, so various recycling processes have been developed.

-Thank you for reading our article and we hope it can help you to have a better understanding of tantalum.
+Thank you for reading our article, and we hope it can help you have a better understanding of tantalum.
 If you want to know more about the interesting facts about tantalum, you can visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, USA, ARM is one of the leading manufacturers & suppliers of refractory metals across the world.
 We provide our customers with high-quality refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very affordable price.